yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 ........
 ```

-**Edit bPath** and **msg.yssWSUrl** if needed!
-Flow is provading you with webSocket at :1880/ws/yss and :1880/ws/yss_IN So it' a mether of ip if you want to have correct communication from a instance running on a different device then Node-red instance.
+Edit **bPath** and **msg.yssWSUrl** if needed!
+Flow will provide you with webSocket at :1880/ws/yss and :1880/ws/yss_IN.
+So it's a matter of ip.
+If you want to have correct communication with a instance running on a different device then Node-red instance.

 **DEPLOY**

-6. Go check how it's doing :) on http://ipAddressOfYourNodeRed:1880/yss <- you will have it running :)
+6. Go check how it's doing :) on http://ipAddressOfYourNodeRed:1880/yss <- you should have it running :)

 ---